 Utilize the same file and data formats and metadata, security, and resource management frameworks as your Hadoop deployment—no redundant infrastructure or data conversion/duplication.

-For Apache Hive users, Impala utilizes the same metadata, ODBC driver, SQL syntax, and user interface as Hive—so you don't have to worry about re-inventing the implementation wheel.
+For Apache Hive users, Impala utilizes the same metadata and ODBC driver.
+Like Hive, Impala supports SQL, so you don't have to worry about re-inventing the implementation wheel.

 Impala is integrated with native Hadoop security and Kerberos for authentication, and via the Sentry module, you can ensure that the right users and applications are authorized for the right data.

 With Impala, more users, whether using SQL queries or BI applications, can interact with more data through a single repository and metadata store from source through analysis.

 Apache Impala is an effort undergoing incubation at the Apache Software Foundation (ASF), sponsored by the Apache Incubator PMC.
 Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
 While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.

 Apache Impala, Impala, Apache, the Apache feather logo, and the Apache Impala project logo are either registered trademarks or trademarks of The Apache Software Foundation in the United States and other countries.